ehm-lab/EUcityProj-app/README.md

 - scenario label (Component: to Including:, both(?))
 -> now "Including" and "Both"  labels
+- change dynamic scenario label to say climate and demorgraphic when "Both" is selected
 - shorter/more even column names (table tab)
 - Attributable number to Excess deaths
 - Shift colour scale towards more intense to prevent cities being invisible with light background